Burn-E99/TheArtificer/PRIVACY.md

 If you have been banned from using _The API_, your API Key, and registration information (Discord User ID, and Email Address) will not be deleted as this data is considered necessary.

 If you would like your Discord Guild ID to be removed from _The Bot_'s database, a Guild Owner or Administrator needs to run `[[api delete`.
 This will remove your Discord Guild's ID from _The Bot_'s database, reverting it back to the default setting of blocking _The API_.
+Additionally, _The Bot_ will automatically remove any data related to your Discord Guild when _The Bot_ is removed from your guild.

 If your guild has been banned from using _The API_, the Discord Guild ID will not be deleted as this data is considered necessary.